Adolescent

 culture carries that infection deep within the unconscious.
 Look carefully

 at yourself.
-Hurling curses at someone is an act of hatred, and hatred, in
+Hurling angry rhetoric and curses at someone is an act of hatred,

-its ugly truth, is psychological murder no less destructive than the murder
+and hatred, in its ugly truth, is psychological murder no less destructive than

 The enemy is